 "September 30 will be a tremendously meaningful and significant day in Newmarket and throughout our country," says Newmarket Mayor John Taylor.
 "On this day, and everyday, we need to remember and reflect on our past - the very painful and tragic history of the residential school system and the unimaginable impact this has had on Indigenous communities.
 We need to continue to come together to do more, do better and to create a path forward with Truth and Reconciliation leading the way."

 National Truth and Reconciliaton Day - September 30, 2023

-What: The Town of Newmarket is hosting an event for the community to come together in reflection as we honour the First National Day for Truth and Reconciliation, a day that honour the lost children and Survivors of residential schools, their families and communities.
-Health and safety protocols will be in place.
+What: The Town of Newmarket is hosting an event for the community to come together in reflection as we honour the National Day for Truth and Reconciliation, a day that honour the lost children and Survivors of residential schools, their families and communities.